MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use-customer-support-swarming.md

 When you work on time-sensitive, complex customer issues, there are times when it's useful to apply the expertise of coworkers outside of your Dynamics 365 Customer Service team.

-Key benefits of customer support swarming include the ability to do the following:
+Customer support swarming is particularly useful when you need to do the following:

 - Collaborate with experts across your organization to get help on complex cases.
 - Use an expert finder to quickly locate experts with the right skills to help.